mark-gerarts/automapper-plus/README.md

 Another reason to resort to a custom mapper would be [performance](#performance).

 It is therefore possible to specify a custom mapper class for a mapping.
 This mapper has to implement the `MapperInterface`.
-For your convenience, a `CustomMapper` class has been provided that implements this interface.

 ```php
 <?php